samuelsrmv/AirBnB_clone/README.md

 ## More Info

--   But also in non-interactive mode: (like the Shell project in C)
+-   But also in non-interactive mode

 ```
 $ echo "help" | ./console.py